-Red chilies, cumin seeds, mustard seeds as spices; local oil or purified butter (ghee) as fat; coriander as condiment; potato, tomato, onion, garlic, ginger, egg plant, green leafs, mango, wood apple etc as veggies are commonly used.
+Red chillies, cumin seeds, mustard seeds as spices; local oil or purified butter (ghee) as fat; coriander as a condiment; potato, tomato, onion, garlic, ginger, eggplant, green leaves, mango, wood apple etc as veggies are commonly used.

 Usage of milk solids or Khoya, gram flour or besan and wheat flour or aata is common for sweets with mewa or dried fruits and chironji as a garnish.

-Bara – Bara it’s made from split black lentil dumplings, soaked in buttermilk, tempered with mustard seeds and served with crushed sugar.
+Bara – Bara is made from split black lentil dumplings, soaked in buttermilk, tempered with mustard seeds and served with crushed sugar.

-Ras Ki Kheer – Raas ki kheer is prepared by mixing the extracts of the local mahua flower with milk and millet.
-No sugar is added to this dish as it has got a sweetness of its own.
+Ras Ki kheer – Raas ki kheer is prepared by mixing the extracts of the local mahua flower with milk and millet.
+No sugar is added to this dish as it has a sweetness of its own.